Browsed by

 Volcanoes

 Gently erupting volcanoes with gushing lava flows & fountains are a volcano geek’s wildest dream come true.
+When they are quiet, they also offer stunning hiking routes in otherworldly landscapes.

 Standing next to a line of 8 erupting craters is a whole new level of the mind being blown.
 This was completely Off The Scale.